ChrisPaj/reactnd-project-would-you-rather/README.md

 This is a classical 'Would you rather' game.
 To start off you first have to register.
-To do so, you simply pick your name from the seelect boxes options and confirm with Submit.
+To do so, you simply pick your name from the select boxes options and confirm with Submit.
 Being logged in you may logout by pressing the logout button.

 While logged in you can see a list of unanswered polls.